graphile/crystal/grafast/website/grafast/step-classes.md

 }
 ```

 :::caution

-If your step implements `.at()` or `.get()`, make sure it conforms to the expectations of
+If your step implements `.get()`, make sure it meets the expectations:
-those methods: ie it correctly accepts a single argument of either an integer or string.
+ie it correctly accepts a single argument of a string.
-&ZeroWidthSpace;<grafast /> relies on these assumptions; unanticipated behaviours may result
+&ZeroWidthSpace;<grafast /> relies on this assumption; unanticipated behaviours may result
 from steps which don't adhere to these expectations.

 :::